Kaylaesmith1/python-hangman/README.md

 # INTERACTIVE HANGMAN GAME

-Hangman is a Python terminal game, deployed on Heroku.
+This hangman game is a Python terminal game, deployed on Heroku.
+The overall aim of this game is for the player to have fun trying to guess a random word of a varying length, based on the difficulty level chosen by the player.
+Secondarily, this game could be used, both with native English speakers and English learners as a way to broaden their vocabulary.
+Finally, the game can help keep the mind sharp.
+By guessing letters and critically thinking of [letter patterns and common letters](https://en.wikipedia.org/wiki/Hangman_(game)) in the English language, the player can use skill to win the game.

 The user can play the game at three different levels of difficulty (based on lenghth of word).
 The player wins the game if they guess the word correctly in the allotted number of guesses.
 They lose if they fail to guess the correct word in the number of guesses given based on the level of difficulty they chose: 5 lives for EASY, 7 for MEDIUM and 10 for HARD.

 After each incorrect guess, a life is lost and the contruction of the gallows and the hanging figure increases.